marshallward/f90nml/papers/joss/paper.md

 code coverage, ensuring compatibility of existing namelists over future releases.

 Acknowledgements
 ================

+Development of `f90nml` has been ongoing for several years, and was created to support research activites at the Australian National University as part of the Australian Centre of Excellence in Climate System Science (ARCCSS).

 This project is sustained by the feedback from its users, and continues to benefit from contributions from its userbase, for which the author is immensely grateful.

 References
 ==========